DataDog/documentation/content/en/synthetics/apm/_index.md

 : To have Synthetic tests be the root span of the generated trace.

 `x-datadog-origin: synthetics`
-: To make sure the generated traces from your API tests [don't affect your APM quotas](#how-are-apm-quotas-affected).
+: To identify generated traces from your API tests.
+Spans from these traces are tagged with `ingestion_reason:synthetics`.

 `x-datadog-origin: synthetics-browser`
-: To make sure the generated traces from your Browser tests [don't affect your APM quotas](#how-are-apm-quotas-affected).
+: To identify generated traces from your Browser tests.
+These traces are tagged with `ingestion_reason:synthetics-browser`.

 `x-datadog-sampling-priority: 1`
 : To make sure that the Agent keeps the trace.